AlgoMaster Logo

 Step 3: Define the System Boundary

-Draw a box around all the use cases.
-This box represents your system and visually defines the scope of your system.
+Draw a box around all the use cases and label it with the name of your system.
+This box represents your system and visually defines the scope.

 Anything inside the box is your responsibility to implement.
 Anything outside is external.